OzanYokuva/i-drank-the-wine-gdd/docs/01_GDD/philosophy-framework.md

 ## 📖 The Four Philosophical Pillars

-### Point 1 & 2: The Foundation - Individual Transformation Through Darkness
+### Point 1 & 2: The Foundation - Descent to Your Darkest Self

 #### Meister Eckhart
 > *"Unless a man becomes nothing, God can make nothing of him."*